 * Russia releases video of German and US equipment seized in Ukraine : On June 13, the Russian Defense Ministry released video of what Moscow said were two German-made Leopard tanks and two US-made Bradley fighting vehicles captured by Russian forces after clashes with Ukraine in Zaporizhzhia.

 In a brief statement accompanying the video posted on Telegram , the Russian Defense Ministry called the captured military equipment “war trophies.”
-Moscow also noted that while the equipment was partially damaged, its engines were still working, indicating that the Ukrainian soldiers who were driving the vehicles had quickly retreated.
+Moscow also noted that, although the equipment was partially damaged, its engines were still working, indicating that the Ukrainian soldiers driving the vehicles had quickly retreated.
 (Reuters)

 * Russia arrests defense workers suspected of spying for Ukraine : On June 13, the Russian Federal Security Service (FSB) said it had arrested a group of former defense industry workers suspected of spying for Ukraine, as well as transferring technical documents and models used to produce weapons systems and aircraft for the Russian air force.

 According to the FSB, this group was involved in plans to blow up transport infrastructure such as railway lines used to supply goods to Russian forces in Ukraine.
-The specific identities of these people have not been disclosed.
+The specific identities of these people have not yet been revealed.
 (Reuters)

 * Russia will cancel the treaty with Ukraine on the Sea of Azov and the Kerch Strait : On June 13, Russian President Vladimir Putin affirmed that Moscow will cancel the cooperation treaty with Ukraine on the use of the Sea of Azov and the Kerch Strait.